 Dental Health

-Rabbits’ teeth continuously grow throughout their lives, so it’s crucial to provide them with proper dental care.
+Rabbits’ teeth continuously grow throughout their lives, so proper dental care is crucial.
 A high-fiber diet, such as hay, helps wear down their teeth naturally.
-Regular dental check-ups with a veterinarian are recommended.
+Pet sitters should monitor eating habits and report any changes to the owner.

 Common Health Issues